cmiles/PointlessWaymarksProject/README.md

+### Contact and Donate to your Favorite Open Source Projects!

+Working on a zero-budget-no-commercial goals personal project like this one and having so many great libraries to build with is an incredible privilege (there is a list of projects I am using at the bottom of this page) - one of my goals for 2021 is to do a better job reaching out to, thanking and making donations when possible/appropriate to the projects that have been useful to me.
+Please consider doing the same!!!

 # Pointless Waymarks CMS

-This project is not currently intended for general use - it is made public under an MIT license to share with friends, colleagues and anyone who finds the code interesting or useful.
+This project is not currently intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.

 Pointless Waymarks CMS is a .NET Core 5 Windows WPF GUI for generating a static website based on database information and a settings file.
 It is not an 'all purpose static site generation solution' - the focus is a limited set of content types to support creating long-lasting free content about the landscape, place, photography, nature, history...

 [Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.
-The inspiration for this code is the joy that creating content about the landscape has brought to my life - and the realization that for personal content I no longer care about search rankings or page views, just about creation.
+The inspiration for this code is the joy that creating content about the landscape has brought to my life and the realization that for personal content I no longer care about search rankings or page views, just about creating and learning.

 Some details:
  - A static site because it is currently one of the lowest cost, lowest maintenance, most durable ways to put content online.